 By: Danielle Andrews and Tracey Manailescu, Co-founders of The Wedding Planners Institute of Canada

 A styled shoot is a collaborative event put together by like-minded business owners in the wedding industry to create a story that imitates or mimics a wedding.
-All the wedding pros involved working together by contributing ideas, products, designs and whatever their specialties are to create a visual story where they have total control over the design, theme, and aesthetic.
+All the wedding pros involved work together by contributing ideas, products, designs, and whatever their specialties are to create a visual story where they have total control over the design, theme, and aesthetic.

-- Showcasing Fresh New Ideas and Trends– Since the goal of the styled shoot is to hopefully get it published in a wedding blog or magazine it needs to stand out.
+- Showcasing Fresh New Ideas and Trends -Since the goal of the styled shoot is to hopefully get it published in a wedding blog or magazine (like Today’s Bride) it needs to stand out.
 Styles and themes that have been done over and over are not going to do that.
 It needs to have some unique elements and touches, while still being achievable and relatable.
 Couples planning their weddings want to see themselves having those elements at their wedding.
 It needs to create emotion and tell a love story.

 Editors and producers are inundated with real and styled shoot submissions every day, so you need to be intentional in putting together your submission.
 Before submitting to a particular blog or magazine, you should have done your research to make sure that your shoot is a match for their publication.
-Pay attention to how the publication likes to receive submissions and follow those guidelines.
+Pay attention to how the publication like to receive submissions and follow those guidelines.
 Write a little note to the editor, tell them why your shoot is special, and thank them for taking the time to review your shoot.
-Be sure to provide a great story detailing the Styled Shoot, include your inspiration, a highlight of special details and design elements and talk about why this shoot would appeal to their readers and viewers.
-Provide all of the vendors, their websites and social media handles, do all of the work and make it impossible for them to say no.
+Be sure to provide a great story detailing the Styled Shoot, include your inspiration, highlight special details and design elements, and talk about why this shoot would appeal to their readers.
+Provide all of the vendors, their websites, and social media handles.
+Do all of the work and make it impossible for them to say no.

 Bonus for Planners and Photographers:

-Things to include in your styled shoot kit:
+Things to include in your styled shoot kit (Danielle and Tracey):

 - Acrylic or wooden flat lay styling blocks Ring boxes (assorted colours/shapes)